NetComposer/nkdomain/README.md

 NkDOMAIN is not yet ready for normal use, but most of it is complete.
 See the included tests for examples of use.

+## Internal

+NkDOMAIN maintains a tree of Erlang objects (`nkdomain:obj()`), each of one belongs to a class (`nkdomain:class()`).
+Objects are defined by their class and object's id (`nkdomain:obj_id()`) or by a full id (`nkdomain:obj_usr_id()`) that usually includes the class, like <<"user:name@domain">> (but can be omitted for domain objects) All objects must be created inside other object, except the object <<"domain:root">>.

+Each class of objects have their own rules and accept the creation of other specific types of object.

+Objects must implement the `nkdomain_obj` behaviour.

+Each time you access an object, it is located in disk and loaded into an Erlang process distributed in the cluster unsing NkDIST.
+It then stay in memory permanently or it is removed after a timeout, depending on each specific class.

+### Loading and Removing

+Any object and be created or updated loading and specific syntax with nkdomain:load/4.
+Each object class must implement a load/4 callback function and be able to update itself.
+The update object will be updated on disk.

+Objects can be removed loading a specification with the key `remove=true`.

+Usually, you will only load `domain` objects, calling nkdomain:load_file/1.
+The domain object will load itself all dependant objects.
+You can also export a domain, along all of it dependant object, calling nkdomain:export/1.

+### Aliases

+You can define any number of aliases, that can point to one or several objects.
+You can use nkdomain:resolve/1 or nkdomain:multi_resolve/1 to find all pointed objects from an alias or user id.

+### Services

+Objects belonging to class `service` will not only be stored on database as any other object, but also

+Services must register a callback module for any new service, calling nkdomain_service_mngr:register/2.
+The callback module must implement the `nkdomain_service` behaviour, where they an offer an specific syntax, and are called when